Careers in Law Teaching

 If you are a University of Chicago Law School alumnus/a and are considering a career in law teaching now or in the near future, please contact one of the following University of Chicago Law School faculty members:

-- Brian Leiter, Karl N. Llewellyn Professor of Jurisprudence and Chair, Law Teaching: Placement of Graduates Committee
+- Brian Leiter, Karl N. Llewellyn Professor of Jurisprudence, Director of the Center for Law, Philosophy, and Human Values and Chair, Law Teaching: Placement of Graduates Committee

 - Lisa Bernstein, Wilson-Dickinson Professor of Law